 Rating: 5 Stars

-I went into this fourth arrangement certain that it would be my last effort with Fiverr.
-A deadline was rapidly approaching for one of my projects, and I really wanted to have to logo ready so I could print up some Moneybites swag.
+I was determined to make this fourth effort my last.
+Plus, I had a deadline rapidly approaching for one of my projects, and I really wanted to use my new logo on some Moneybites swag.

-After that point I still didn't have a logo I loved, but there were a few that I really liked.
-Acknowledging that she had already done a massive amount of work, we agreed that I would "accept" her logo, and that we would start a new "gig" to continue perfecting the image.
-This first gig with her cost a total of $27 after tip and fee.
+When our time was up, I still didn't have a logo I loved, but there were a few I really liked.
+We agreed that I would "accept" her work and start a new "gig."
+I paid a total of $27 with tip and fee.

 Check out the website next week to see my beloved new logo in action, without the Fiverr watermark of course.